 Organ donation law in Crown dependencies

-Guernsey currently supports an ‘opt in’ to organ and tissue donation model.
+Guernsey currently has an ‘opt in’ to organ and tissue donation model.
 You can do this by joining the NHS Organ Donor Register and sharing your decision with your family.
 You can also record a decision not to be a donor.

 In April 2018 the Jersey States Assembly passed legislation that saw the Island move towards a deemed consent system, but with the ability for individuals to ‘opt out’ if they wish.
 The new legislation took effect on 1st July 2019.

 It is important that you make a decision about organ and tissue donation – to be a donor, or not to donate - and record this on the NHS Organ Donor Register.
 Make sure you share your decision with your family, as they will still be consulted about organ and tissue donation.